typemytype/drawbot/docs/content/drawBotApp/codeEditor.rst

 The place where you can tell Python to draw things on the page and/or print things in the console.

-The syntax colors can be customized in the :doc:`drawBotApp/preferences` window.
+The syntax colors can be customized in the :doc:`preferences` window.

 Code interaction
 ----------------